List of Cradle of Filth members: 1999–2012

+Since 2012

-During the subsequent promotional touring cycle, in early 2013 COF added Lindsay Schoolcraft as their new keyboardist and second vocalist.
+During the touring cycle for The Manticore and Other Horrors, COF added Lindsay Schoolcraft as their new keyboardist and second vocalist in early 2013.
 She was made an official full-time member the following year.
 During a co-headlining tour with Behemoth in February 2014, Allender and McIlroy were replaced by Richard Shaw and Marek "Ashok" Šmerda due to "hugely important family matters" and "serious neck surgery," respectively.
 Upon returning from the tour, the group began working on a new record ahead of schedule, later announcing the departure of Allender in the summer.
 McIlroy was ultimately unable to return due to ongoing problems with his neck injury, so both replacement guitarists remained in the group.
 The new lineup released Hammer of the Witches in 2015 and Cryptoriana: The Seductiveness of Decay in 2017.

 In February 2020, Schoolcraft announced that she had left COF, writing in an online release that "it was the best thing to do for my well-being and mental health".
 She was replaced by Anabelle Iratni, who performed on new album Existence Is Futile but was not unveiled until her live debut the following May.
+In May 2022, the departures of Richard Shaw and Iratni were announced.
+At the same time, Donny Burbage joined as the new guitarist with Zoe Marie Federoff as the new keyboard player.
+Federoff announced her departure from Cradle of Filth on 24 August 2025.
+The same day, the band played a show with crew member Kelsey Peters in her place.
+A couple of days later, Federoff's husband Šmerda announced that he too would leave the band at the end of their Latin American tour in September.
+He was fired from the band on the same day.
+Jiʹí Hab has been his touring replacement since.